Meet the Board

 Tony Marson is a consultant neurologist and epileptologist at The Walton Centre and Professor of Neurology at The University of Liverpool, United Kingdom, where he leads the Liverpool Epilepsy Research Group.
 The team at The Walton Centre runs one of the largest epilepsy services in the UK, providing comprehensive multidisciplinary care, from first seizure to complex epilepsy surgery.
 His research has focussed on the assessment of treatments and interventions for epilepsy.
 He led the National Audit of Seizure Management in Hospitals and the European Audit of Seizure Management in Hospitals.
 He chairs the current NHS England review of epilepsy specialist commissioning.
 He has coordinated the largest randomised controlled trials in epilepsy, including the recently published SANAD II trials.
 He is director of Research Programmes for Liverpool Health Partners and coordinating editor of the Cochrane Epilepsy Group and Person-Centered Complex Care theme lead for the NIHR North West Coast Applied Research Centre.

-Thomas Berger is professor of neurology and Chair of the Department of Neurology, Medical University of Vienna, Austria.
-He graduated in 1991 from the University of Vienna and completed his postgraduate studies on Hospital Management and Health Economics in 2002.
-Prof. Berger began his career in 1992 at the Department of Experimental Neuropathology and Neuroimmunology in Vienna.
+Thomas Berger graduated in 1991 from the University of Vienna and completed his postgraduate studies on Hospital Management and Health Economics in 2002.
+He began his career in 1992 at the Department of Experimental Neuropathology and Neuroimmunology in Vienna.
 In 1995, he moved to the Department of Neurology at the Medical University of Innsbruck, Austria, and continued his academic track receiving his board certification in neurology and psychiatry in 1998, and his ‘habilitation’ in 2003.
-Prof. Berger served as clinical PhD programme director from 2010-2018 and then as deputy director of the Department of Neurology from 2014-2018, both at the University of Innsbruck.
+Prof. Berger served at the Medical University of Innsbruck as clinical PhD programme director from 2010-2018 and as deputy director of the Department of Neurology from 2014-2018.
+Since 2018, Thomas Berger is professor of neurology and Chair of the Department of Neurology and the Comprehensive Center for Clinical Neurosciences & Mental Health at the Medical University of Vienna, Austria.